 - Applicants must submit all official high school transcripts and college transcripts, if applicable.

 - All high school students should request that their current senior year grades and coursework be included on their official transcripts.

 - Transcripts marked “Issued to Student” are not official.

 - Acceptance and any scholarship/s awarded are contingent upon the successful completion of applicants' high school program and our receipt of a final, official high school transcript, which will be used to verify graduation

 Submit ALL official SAT and/or ACT scores.
-Duquesne University considers your highest section scores across all SAT test dates that you submit.
+Duquesne University considers your highest section scores across all test dates that you submit.
 Only your highest section scores will be considered in the admissions decision.
 Each time you submit scores, your record is updated with any new high scores.
-The admissions office encourages you to submit your scores each time you take the SAT.
-Sending your scores each time you take the SAT can benefit you by allowing us to consider you for all available enrollment-related opportunities.
+The admissions office encourages you to submit your scores each time you take the SAT and/or ACT.
+Sending your scores each time you test can benefit you by allowing us to consider you for all available enrollment-related opportunities.

 Scores can be sent via

 Tests or scores not accepted or required by Duquesne University Admissions office:

 - SAT Writing section - We, like the majority of private institutions, do not use the Writing SAT score for admissions decisions.